dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 functions will be omitted, since they are pretty straight-forward and similar to the typing in many other functional languages.

+{>> But data types and functions are not emitted!
+Though if you were to emit them, it'd be good if you could give a reference to where the reader could go and learn about such standard typing rules. <<}

+{>> It is a good idea to start by explaining the form of the judgment: the environment, the expression, and the type, and how it should be read. <<}

 Variables get their types from the type environment $\Gamma$:

 \infrule[T-Var]{x : T \in \Gamma}{\Gamma \vdash x : T}